theos/theos-wiki/Features.md

 * Integrates the fix needed for tweaks to work in 32-bit processes on iPhone 6s. (saurik)
 * Adds `make troubleshoot`, for getting quick links to troubleshooting info and uploading the `make` output to Ghostbin for sharing. (kirb)
 * Adds support for building for watchOS and tvOS. (kirb)

-TL;DR it’s pretty awesome, you should use it